girmesh03/Task-Manager/design.md

    - All tests passing (100% pass rate)
    - Coverage requirements met (80%+ statements, 75%+ branches)
    - No linting errors
-   - No TypeScript errors (if applicable)
+   - Ensure there is no any kind of errors
    - Code follows established patterns

 8. **Merge to Main**: